Introduction

 Natalie MacLean 27:17

 That’s great.
-We have to be if you’re a novelist, you have to be an awesome.
-What’s maybe one more wine tip for our viewers or listeners that a piece of wind advice that you’d like to share with people?
+We have to be if you’re a novelist, you have to be an optimist.
+What’s maybe one more wine tip for our viewers or listeners, that a piece of wine advice that you’d like to share with people?

 Steven Laine 27:29

-Well, I mean, going back to how intimidating wine can be, I think you just need to approach wine like you do.
-And I always like to use the anecdote of a similarity of music.
+Well, I mean, going back to how intimidating wine can be, I think you just need to approach wine like you do and I always like to use the anecdote of a similarity of music.
 So when you listen to music, you don’t have to be an expert at music.
-You don’t have to know what the instruments are, or the individual song writers and individuals in a band.
+You don’t have to know what the instruments are or the individual song writers and individuals in a band.
 You just listen to what you enjoy.
 And I think wine should be very much the same.
-Drink what you enjoy drinking, you don’t have to know everything about it, and land on what you like and stick to it.
-You don’t have to try absolutely everything mean Yeah, wine is very much like music.
-And I say this, this little spiel that one of my characters has a root cause where he says the same thing.
+Drink what you enjoy drinking.
+You don’t have to know everything about it, and land on what you like and stick to it.
+You don’t have to try absolutely everything.
+I mean wine is very much like music.
+And I say this little spiel that one of my characters has a Root Cause where he says the same thing.
 And I do truly believe in that.
-So whether you like country or house or hardcore, industrial techno funky, happy house, I mean, just drink what you enjoy.
+So whether you like country or house or hardcore, industrial techno funky, happy house, I mean just drink what you enjoy.
 Listen to what you enjoy.
 And yeah, don’t worry about the rest.

 Natalie MacLean 28:15

-Oh, fantastic.
-Steven, is there anything we haven’t covered that you’d like to mention, as we wrap up?
-No, I
+Oh, fantastic, Steven.
+Is there anything we haven’t covered that you’d like to mention, as we wrap up?

 Steven Laine 28:21

-mean, we’ve covered the next book.
-So I’m really excited about those.
-I do plan.
-Eventually, I’ve got the series lined out, I want to write seven wine novels all together.
+No. I mean, we’ve covered the next book so I’m really excited about those.
+I do plan, eventually, I’ve got the series lined out.
+I want to write seven wine novels all together.
 The last one will be a character ensemble.
 So all the characters of all the books will eventually end up in the last book for one big final adventure.
 So that’s all building up in my mind, and the storylines coming together for that.
-I love once that series is done, though, then I’ll turn to hotel writing.
-So I’ve worked in hotels for 25 years, just as long as I’ve been enjoying wine.
-So I want to write a series of stories and novels that no down district,

 Natalie MacLean 28:53

-maybe something like white lotus thrillers.
-Maybe Yeah, I love the drama around a hotel like but you’ve envisioned your whole boxset here with a wine series and then the hotel series it got a good vision
+I love the drama around a hotel.
+But you’ve envisioned your whole boxset here with a wine series and then the hotel series.
+You got a good vision going on.

 Steven Laine 29:04